Shell plc: Climate change

 In March 2024, Shell CEO Wael Sawan announced that the company would moderate its near-term carbon emissions reduction targets, revising its reduction in net carbon intensity of third-party use of products down to 15% from 20% and dropping its target of a 45% reduction in carbon emissions by 2035 from a 2016 baseline.

 Shell plc reported 58 million metric tons of emissions from its operations in 2024 with 50 million metric tons coming from Scope 1 sources and 8 million metric tons coming from Scope 2 sources.
 This high level of emissions is a result of Shell plc's main business activities, which include gas production and oil refining.
 Actually, industries with a high environmental risk account for 100% of the company's revenue, with consumable fuels making up 89.7% of this total.
 Even if Shell cut methane emissions by 19.5% and gas flaring by 14.3% in a single year, its green revenue is still only 0.2%.
 Additionally, there are extremely high environmental risks associated with the company's value chain, particularly with regard to greenhouse gas emissions and ecosystem change.

 Shell's company faces risks and challenges as a result of climate change.
 The corporation works in high-risk industries that could be impacted by public opinion and laws related to climate change.
 The fact that 3% of Shell's assets are located in pristine areas, for instance, may cause future disputes and more strict laws.
 Shell has declared a transition strategy and a target of achieving net zero emissions by 2050 in order to address these threats.
 By 2024, Shell had exceeded its goal of reducing emissions by 30% over a 14-year period.
 Its emissions, particularly those from Scope 3, are still greater than some industry standards, nonetheless.

 Litigation

 On 5 April 2019, Milieudefensie (Dutch for "environmental defense"), together with six NGOs and more than 17,000 citizens, sued Shell, accusing the company of harming the climate despite knowing about global warming since 1986.
 In May 2021, the district court of The Hague ruled that Shell must reduce carbon dioxide emissions by 45% by 2030 (compared to 2019 levels).

-Shell contested the 2021 ruling, contendeding that the ruling exceeded judicial authority and could lead to counterproductive outcomes.
+Shell contested the 2021 ruling, contending that the ruling exceeded judicial authority and could lead to counterproductive outcomes.
 The outcome was anticipated to significantly impact Shell's operations and influence European energy companies' climate policies.
 On 12 November 2024, The Hague's appeals court dismissed the 2021 ruling that had required Shell to cut its absolute carbon emissions by 45% by 2030, relative to 2019 levels, including emissions resulting from the use of its products.